loading...

 Italy has a ‘Green Heart’, where it is a real pleasure to walk through the lovely countryside.

-Umbria is perhaps not as famous as Tuscany, but more genuine and at least equally beautiful!
-Here we’ll walk from village to village, a full immersion in the mythical Umbrian landscape.
+Umbria is perhaps not as famous as Tuscany, but more genuine and at least as beautiful!
+Here you’ll walk from village to village, a full immersion in the mythical Umbrian landscape.
 At first through forests and vineyards, then passing underneath the amazing Marmore waterfalls.
 Then through the holy forests above Spoleto, and finally through the rolling hills between the spectacular hilltop towns of Trevi, Spello and Assisi.

 Please note: this is a moderately easy tour which is suitable for those who have some experience with walking and a good general physical condition.
 Most of the walks are on good paths, some of them just recently restored by the local authorities, roughly following the traces of the Via Francigena, the medieval pilgrims’ paths from northern Europe to Rome and from Assisi to Rome, as well as the Roman Via Flaminia, one of Europe’s most important ‘high ways’ in Roman times.
 Average walking times: approx 5 hours each day.